f-droid/fdroid-website/_pages/about.md

 F-Droid is operated by F-Droid Limited, a non-profit organisation registered in England (no. 8420676).

-You can also follow F-Droid’s microblog on identi.ca at [fdroid@identi.ca](http://identi.ca/fdroid), or discuss and get help on IRC in channel #fdroid on FreeNode.
-You can directly contact us by email at [team@f-droid.org](mailto:team@f-droid.org).
+You can discuss F-Droid or get help on IRC in channel [#fdroid on FreeNode](https://webchat.freenode.net/?channels=%23fdroid).
+The discussions on IRC are logged on [BotBot.me](https://botbot.me/freenode/fdroid).
+You can also directly contact us by email at [team@f-droid.org](mailto:team@f-droid.org).
 If you want to help, you can [join us]({{ "/contribute/" | prepend: site.baseurl }}).

 The F-Droid logo was created by William Theaker.
 Updates to that, and additional artwork, are by Robert Martinez.
 All are dual licensed under CC-BY-SA 3.0 Unported or GPLv3+.

 The content of the news and reviews section is licensed under a [Creative Commons Attribution-ShareAlike 3.0 License](http://creativecommons.org/licenses/by-sa/3.0/).

 [![Creative Commons Logo](https://i.creativecommons.org/l/by-sa/3.0/88x31.png "Creative Commons Logo")](http://creativecommons.org/licenses/by-sa/3.0/)